LennardFi/fox-validator/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

-### Environment (please complete the following information):
+### Environment (please complete the following information)

- - Environment: [e.g. Node.js or Browser]:
+- Environment: [e.g. Node.js or Browser]
- - Used Language (TypeScript or JavaScript and used version):
+- Used Language (TypeScript or JavaScript and used version)

 ### Additional context